Terence Beissel, MD

 • Remember that dessert doesn't have to be sweet.
 Instead try a single-serve bag of low-fat popcorn, sliced or string cheese and dried fruit.

-Get the Kids to Help
+Get the kids to help

 Keep in mind that kids are only going to eat what they like, so get them involved in planning and making their own lunches.
 In addition to asking them for their favorite foods and include those, try adding one new item every couple of weeks to have them try something new.